redox-os/book/src/porting-applications.md

 - `"library1",` - The library name (can be removed if the `dependencies` data type above is not present)
 - `build.script` - Data type to load the custom commands for compilation and packaging
 - `[package]` - Section for data types that manage the program package
-- `package.dependencies = []` (Under the `[package]` section) - Data type to add interpreters or "data files" recipes to be installed by the package manager or build system installer
+- `package.dependencies = []` (Under the `[package]` section) - Data type to add tools, interpreters or "data files" recipes to be installed by the package manager or build system installer
-- `"runtime-dependency1",` - The name of the interpreter or data recipe (can be removed if the `dependencies` data type above is not present)
+- `"runtime-dependency1",` - The name of the tool, interpreter or data recipe (can be removed if the `dependencies` data type above is not present)

 ### Quick Recipe Template